BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 ### The Primitive Caching mechanisms
 The challenge behind this feature is to render everything with the minimal amount of Draw Call and to compute/update the data needed for rendering only when necessary.

-In order to reduce the WebGL Draw Calls, the architecture was designed to render the highest amount of instances of a given Primitive using the [Instancing feature](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) of WebGL.
+In order to reduce the WebGL Draw Calls, the architecture was designed to render the highest amount of instances of a given Primitive using the [Instanced Array feature](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) of WebGL.
+A fallback is available is the extension is not supported by the browser.

 Several mechanims are implemented to achieve that.